chapdel/fmc/docs/configuring-mail-providers/postmark.md

 This package automatically adds the correct `X-PM-Message-Stream` header for Postmark Broadcast support.
 Make sure the name of your configuration set is available under the `mailcoach.postmark_feedback.message_stream` configuration key.

-Here's an example for a configuration set that is named `mailcoach`:
+Here's an example for a configuration set that is named `newsletters`:

 ```php
 // in config/mailcoach.php